N00BM4573R/CanvasRenoobified/README.md

 ## Inquiries

-To contact me, please email sandlerguy5@gmail.com, or you can open an issue within the "Issues" tab on GitHub.
+To contact me, please email me, or you can open an issue within the "Issues" tab on GitHub.

 ## Table of Contents